 Liability in Car Accidents

 A wide number of factors can come into play during a car accident.
 Often, determining the cause of the accident is not simple or clean cut.
 Sometimes multiple drivers may be at fault, or outside causes may have contributed to the accident.
 Determining who is liable for damages or injuries resulting from a car accident depends largely on vehicle statutes, as opposed to the traditional definition of “fault.”
 For instance, if you were seriously injured after another motorist cut in front of you after turning onto a street, you may be found liable if you were speeding or made an illegal lane change prior to the crash.

-Auto insurance companies have one goal: to get out of paying for damages, or to pay the least amount as possible.
-Dealing with auto insurance companies while you’re recovering from an auto accident is the last thing you’ll want to do, so let our team of experienced car accident attorney deal with the auto insurance companies for you.
+Auto insurance companies have one goal: to get out of paying for damages or to pay the least amount as possible.
+Dealing with auto insurance companies while you’re recovering from an auto accident is the last thing you’ll want to do, so let our team of experienced car accident attorneys deal with the auto insurance companies for you.
 Our expert lawyers will secure you the maximum, the fairest settlement you’re entitled to.

 Causes of Car Accidents

 However, the most common causes of car accidents are: